stassa/thelma/README.md

 ?- [load].
 ```

-This opens source files in the Swi IDE and starts the documentation browser.
-You
+This opens source files in the Swi IDE and starts the documentation browser
-should see this README file in your browser.
+loading this README file.

 ### Initialise the experiment: